 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 23, number 1 (2000).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 Twenty-two years ago I craved justification for my homosexuality.
 I had decided I was gay, and I felt utterly incapable of changing my sexual desires.
 Instead of conforming my actions to biblical standards, I chose to adjust biblical standards to accommodate my actions.
 My subsequent six-year involvement as a staff member of the pro-homosexual Metropolitan Community Church became the fruit of that compromise and remains a source of deep regret to this day.